DataWorld892/Excel-Projects/Coffee Shop Sales/README.md

 ### Questions

 1. How have Maven Roasters sales trended over time?
 2. Which days of the week tend to be busiest, and why do you think that's the case?
 3. Which products are sold most and least often?
-Which drive the most revenue for the business?
+4. Which drive the most revenue for the business?

-### Steps Followed
+### Steps followed
 - Profile and prepare the raw data for analysis
 - Explore the data with excel pivot tables
 - Build a dynamic dashboard to visualize patterns and trends

 ### Insights
+- Sales in the coffee shops have grown over time
+- On average, Monday, Thursday and Friday are the days with the highest frequency of visitors
+- 'Coffee' is the product that is sold most often while 'packaged chocolate' the less.
+- 'Brewed Chai tea' is the product that generates the most revenue